JackMcKew/pyconau-2020-github-actions-and-python/Presentation.md

 * Why should you use them?
 * How can we make them?

+---

+## Quick Note

-> This entire talk is open source & built with GitHub Actions at: <https://github.com/JackMcKew/pyconau-2020-github-actions-and-python>
+This talk is open source & built with GitHub Actions at: <https://github.com/JackMcKew/pyconau-2020-github-actions-and-python>

 ---